The Car Connection Honda CR-Z Overview

-From a design perspective, the CR-Z evokes the design heritage of Honda's famed CRX coupe of the Eighties and Nineties.
-But sales have hardly been stellar, and the CR-Z turns out to face a kind of existential crisis: It's neither the most efficient two-seat car nor the sportiest.
-In working to balance between those two qualities, Honda may have built a car that's not top of the class for either.
+From a styling perspective, the CR-Z evokes the design heritage of Honda's famed CRX coupe of the 1980s and 1990s.
+Sales of the new CR-Z have hardly been stellar, and the CR-Z turns out to face a kind of existential crisis: it's neither the most efficient two-seat car nor the sportiest.
+In working to balance between those two qualities, Honda has built a car that's not top of the class for either classification.

-Verdicts on the CR-Z's lines vary a lot; some feel the little hatchback looks great, while others see it as nothing more than a squashed two-door Insight, with a tall hoodline and incoherent interior themes.
-Anyone who's been in a recent Civic or Insight will recognize the two-level instrument panel, but its colors and shapes are edgier than those of the Insight, and your choice of performance mode--and your driving style--will cause the gauge cluster to change color, from green (most efficient) through blue to red (highest output, lowest gas mileage).
+Opinions on the CR-Z's design vary.
+Some feel the little hatchback looks great, while others see the CR-Z as nothing more than a squashed two-door Insight, with a tall hoodline and incoherent interior themes.
+Honda aficionados will recognize the two-level instrument panel in the CR-Z, but its colors and shapes are edgier than what has found in the Insight, and your choice of performance mode—and driving style—will change the colors of the gauge cluster, from green (most efficient) through blue to red (highest output, lowest gas mileage).

-The CR-Z's 1.5-liter four-cylinder engine is mated to Honda's Integrated Motor Assist (IMA) hybrid system, giving a combined peak output 122 horsepower.
-As in the Insight and the Civic Hybrid, the IMA hardware is technically a mild-hybrid system, since it can't more the vehicle from a stoplight on electric power alone.
-It does permit electric-only cruising for very short distances with the gasoline engine off, but only under an extremely narrow set of running conditions.
+The CR-Z's 1.5-liter 4-cylinder engine is mated to Honda's Integrated Motor Assist (IMA) hybrid system, giving a combined peak output of 130 horsepower.
+As in the Insight and the Civic Hybrid, the IMA hardware is technically a mild-hybrid system since it can't move the vehicle from a stoplight on electric power alone.
+The mild-hybrid system can power the CR-Z for very short distances on electrons alone, but only under limited, specific circumstances.

-The most important updates for the 2013 CR-Z are in the engine and hybrid system; the engine is retuned to boost its output to 119 horsepower, and the electric motor is enlarged from 10 kilowatts (15 hp) to 15 kW (22 hp).
-A new, smaller lithium-ion battery pack similar to the one used in the 2012 Honda Civic replaces the previous CR-Z' nickel-metal-hydride pack, cutting both its size and weight.
-There's also a new "boost" button that allows the driver to call on the electric motor for extra torque, assuming the battery is more than 50 percent charged.
+The CR-Z was updated for the 2013 model year, with the most important improvements going to the engine and hybrid system; the engine was retuned to boost its output to 119 horsepower, and the electric motor was enlarged from 10 kilowatts (15 hp) to 15 kW (22 hp).
+A new, smaller lithium-ion battery pack similar to the one used in the 2012 Honda Civic replaced the previous nickel-metal-hydride pack, cutting both its size and weight.
+A new "boost" button was added that allows the driver to call on the electric motor for extra torque, assuming the battery is more than 50 percent charged.

-Honda offers three driving modes--Sport, Normal, and Economy--to let drivers chose to optimize fuel efficiency or maximize performance.
-The software in each recalibrates the engine and transmission mapping and adjusts the stiffness and speed of the power steering and throttle response.
-The CR-Z's character changes for the better in Sport mode, feeling more nimble and responsive behind the wheel.
+Honda offers three driving modes—Sport, Normal, and Economy—to let drivers chose to optimize fuel efficiency or maximize performance.
+Each has its own calibration for the engine and transmission mapping, and each mode adjusts the stiffness and speed of the power steering and throttle.
+The CR-Z's character changes for the better in Sport mode, and it feels more nimble and responsive behind the wheel.

-Like most small two-seaters, the packaging of the CR-z is tight.
-Its two seats are roomy and supportive, though the driving position is a bit low--and at least two of our drivers ended up with signficant back-aches no matter how they adjusted the angles.
-Where a back seat might sit, there is a pair of storage wells.
-Total cargo space is a decent 25 cubic feet, but the load deck is high, so the cargo area just isn't very tall--which keeps it from being truly useful.
+Like most small two-seaters, the packaging of the CR-Z is tight.
+Its two seats are roomy and supportive, though the driving position is a bit low—taller drivers often end up with significant back aches, with no satisfactory angle of adjustment.
+Where a back seat might be, there is instead a pair of storage wells.
+Total cargo space is a decent 25 cubic feet, but the load deck is high so that the cargo area just isn't truly useful.

-Standard features in the CR-X have included automatic climate control, keyless entry, power accessories, and a six-speaker sound system with USB connectivity.
-But Bluetooth connectivity is reserved for the EX models.
-Otherwise a 360-watt premium sound system, bundled with a navigation system, is also on offer.
+The standard features in the CR-Z include automatic climate control, keyless entry, power accessories, and a six-speaker sound system with USB connectivity.
+Bluetooth connectivity is reserved for the EX models.
+A 360-watt premium sound system, bundled with a navigation system, is also on offer.